Manufacturer profile

 Connectivity & Smart Home Integration

 How a robot connects to your network and integrates with your existing smart home determines how useful it will be in practice.
-Keenon Robotics's robot supports 3 connectivity technologies, and third-party integration.
+Keenon Robotics's robots support 4 connectivity technologies, and third-party integrations.

 Wireless local network connectivity enabling remote control, cloud integration, over-the-air updates, and app-based management through your home or office network.